 At our second assignment, the company oriented us all we needed to know about home care, even though we had no prior experience in the setting.
-They provided us ample amount of time to train each of us with a preceptor and educate us fully.
+They provided us ample amount of time to train each of us with a preceptor, educated us fully, and provided support for questions.
 They did not pressure us to work beyond our capabilities as we became acquainted to the computer system and documentation required of home care.
-The staff was supportive, and we each had a preceptor and a director available to answer questions, whenever we needed.

 In conclusion, not all jobs are appropriate for new grads, and it is important to know what questions to ask during the interview to help weed out those that are not.

 So, how do you know what questions to ask and what the answers mean?